David Pallache

 David Pallache (1598–1650) was born in Fez, Morocco, one of five sons of Joseph Pallache and nephews of Samuel Pallache.
 He came from the Sephardic Pallache family.

 Career

 Pallache worked with his father in trading activities and as an agent of Moroccan state at the time.
 When his father traveled and stayed in Morocco, David served as his deputy in the Netherlands.
 In 1621, he helped negotiate a peace treaty for Morocco with France.
 From 1630 onwards, he took over from his brother Abraham as unofficial Dutch consul in Safi, Morocco.
 In 1634, apparently to clear some debts, he became involved commercially with Michael Spinoza (father of philosopher Baruch Spinoza).

-He also served as agent to France, where in 1634 when Louis XIII of France demanded his father's extradition, after which David succeeded him in 1637.
+He also served as agent to France, where in 1634 when Louis XIII demanded his father's extradition, after which David succeeded him in 1637.